dalzihn/TI_Final/README.md

 # TI_Final
- Implementation of [placeholder] LSTM for Stock Market Prediction
+Implementation of LSTM, Transformer-based LSTM and Transformer-based GRU for Stock Price Prediction

 # Contributing
 Our Collaborators: